pychuang/ll-api/doc/source/tutorial.rst

 .. sourcecode:: bash

-   $ ./bin/client-site --key SITEKEY -q -d
+   $ ./bin/client-site --host localhost --key SITEKEY -q -d

+This assumes the API runs on :code:`localhost`, your own computer.
+If the :code:`--host` argument is omitted,  the default online Living Labs API (http://living-labs.net) is used.

-This will take TREC queries/runs/document (see :code:`-h` for file locations and how to change them) as a basis.
+It will take TREC queries/runs/document (see :code:`-h` for file locations and how to change them) as a basis.
 Alternatively, with the :code:`--letor` switch, this client will accept Learning to Rank (Letor) data.